- Why Dunlop?

 - Find a dealer

-Dunlop became a partner to the MSA British Touring Car Championship in 2003, initially as tyre sole supplier and took over as title sponsor in 2005.
+Dunlop became a partner to the British Touring Car Championship in 2003.

 The BTCC is far from a new series to Dunlop – in the era before sole tyre supply, Dunlop was one of the most successful tyre manufacturers competing.
 In 1996, Dunlop in fact won every major touring car championship in the world with Audi as the partnership.